 A long, flexible tube (scope) is slowly guided into your colon through your rectum.
 You are given medication to keep you from feeling much discomfort.
 The scope sends a picture of the inside of your colon to a video screen.

 A doctor examines the lining of the colon and can remove polyps using tiny tools passed through the scope.
 For most people, a colonoscopy is a straightforward procedure.
 However, on rare occasions (1/1000), some people may have bleeding or other complications such as a perforation (tear) that may require a hospital stay.

 Sometimes a colonoscopy has to be repeated.
 This will be arranged for you.
-The specialist will follow up with you for anything abnormal in your colonoscopy.
-If everything is normal, the program will send you and your primary health-care provider a letter and then re-invite you in 10 years.
+The specialist will follow up with you for anything abnormal in your colon.
+If everything is normal, the program will send you a letter and then re-invite you in 10 years.

 The program nurse will arrange to book a colonoscopy in one of the regional hospital closest to your home.
 The procedure is done in an outpatient clinic by a specialist qualified to perform it.
 Instructions will be sent to you as to how to prepare for a colonoscopy.